 Questions (application cases) Answers Comments While performing an Exit Feature of a Spin or Lift, the couple performs movements which can also be identified as a Choreographic Spinning Movement.
 Do these movements get identified and called as a Choreographic Spinning Movement OR part of the exit feature?
 Any Choreographic Element/Movement combined with another Required Element as an "Entry" or "Exit" Feature will not be considered by the Technical Panel as a required Choreographic Element/Movement.
 It will only be considered by the Technical Panel as an "Entry" and/or "Exit" feature.
 The required Choreographic Element/Movement must be performed separately to be identified and confirmed by the Technical Panel.
 How should the TP call the exit of a Sp/CoSp if it comprises a Lift of more than one rotation and is performed without travelling?
-According to the Communication 2257 it should be called as follows when the lifted partner is off ice: If the lifted partner is held off the ice for three or more seconds and Lifting partner is rotating on spot - Stationary Lift If two or more rotations are traveling - Rotational Lift At the exit of a spin, the man lifts the lady and she does a few tap taps, comes down and they both do a twizzle.
-Does this meet the criteria of two movements/steps by both partners (Man lifting, lady tapping and being lifted in a dance jump, twizzles for both)?
-Yes.
-The lifting action of the man in a dance jump as part of the combination of movements/steps counts as one of the steps/movements performed by the man.
-To award the Exit feature both partners need to perform combination of steps/movements.
-Any mistake in the execution of this feature results that this feature is not considered for the level.
-For the "Entry" or "Exit" feature - combination of movements/steps, do the man and lady have to perform exactly the same steps/movements to receive credit for this feature?
+According to the Communication 2393 it should be called as follows when the lifted partner is off ice: If the lifted partner is held off the ice for three or more seconds and Lifting partner is rotating on spot - Stationary Lift If two or more rotations are traveling - Rotational Lift For the "Entry" or "Exit" feature - combination of movements/steps, do the Man and Woman have to perform exactly the same steps/movements to receive credit for this feature?
 No. Each of the steps/movements can be different for both partners OR they can be the same.
-Examples: Man performs twizzle and lunge while lady performs spread eagle and twizzle.
-OR.
-Man and lady perform twizzles and then lunges at the same time